 Predicted fractional deposition of inhaled particles in the nasopharyngeal, tracheobronchial, and alveolar region of the human respiratory tract during nose breathing.
 Based on data from the International Commission on Radiological Protection (1994).
 (Drawing courtesy of J. Harkema.)
 (From Figure 8 in Oberdorster G, Oberdorster E, Oberdorster J: Nanotoxicology: an emerging discipline evolving from studies of ultrafine particles.
 Environ Health Perspect 113(7):823–839, 2005.)

 The trachea and bronchi are covered with mucus that traps pollutants and debris.
 The action of the respiratory tract cilia continuously drives the mucous layer toward the pharynx, where it is removed from the respiratory system by swallowing or expectoration.
 The mucous layer is also thought to have antioxidant, acid-neutralizing, and free radical-scavenging functions that protect the epithelial cells.

 Conducting airways have a characteristic branched bifurcating structure with a progressively decreasing internal diameter.
 Eventually a transition zone is reached where cartilaginous bronchi give way to noncartilaginous bronchioles, which in turn give way to gas-exchange regions, respiratory bronchioles, and alveoli.

-A ventilatory unit is the anatomical region that includes all alveolar ducts and alveoli distal to each bronchiolar–alveolar duct junction, and it represents the ...
+A ventilatory unit is the anatomical region that includes all alveolar ducts and alveoli distal to each bronchiolar–alveolar duct junction, and ...